Post-traumatic stress disorder

-Post-traumatic stress disorder (PTSD) is a mental and behavioral disorder that can develop because of exposure to a traumatic event, such as sexual assault, warfare, traffic collisions, child abuse, domestic violence, or other threats on a person's life.
+Post-traumatic stress disorder (PTSD) is a mental disorder that develops from experiencing a traumatic event, such as sexual assault, domestic violence, child abuse, warfare and its associated traumas, natural disaster, bereavement, traffic collision, or other threats on a person's life or well-being.
 Symptoms may include disturbing thoughts, feelings, or dreams related to the events, mental or physical distress to trauma-related cues, attempts to avoid trauma-related cues, alterations in the way a person thinks and feels, and an increase in the fight-or-flight response.
-These symptoms last for more than a month after the event.
-Young children are less likely to show distress but instead may express their memories through play.
-A person with PTSD is at a higher risk of suicide and intentional self-harm.
+These symptoms last for more than a month after the event and can include triggers such as misophonia.
+Young children are less likely to show distress, but instead may express their memories through play.

 Most people who experience traumatic events do not develop PTSD.
-People who experience interpersonal violence such as rape, other sexual assaults, being kidnapped, stalking, physical abuse by an intimate partner, and incest or other forms of childhood sexual abuse are more likely to develop PTSD than those who experience non-assault based trauma, such as accidents and natural disasters.
-Those who experience prolonged trauma, such as slavery, concentration camps, or chronic domestic abuse, may develop complex post-traumatic stress disorder (C-PTSD).
-C-PTSD is similar to PTSD but has a distinct effect on a person's emotional regulation and core identity.
+People who experience interpersonal violence such as rape, other sexual assaults, being kidnapped, stalking, physical abuse by an intimate partner, and childhood abuse are more likely to develop PTSD than those who experience non-assault based trauma, such as accidents and natural disasters.
+In the United States, about 3.5% of adults have PTSD in a given year, and 9% of people develop it at some point in their lives.
+In much of the rest of the world, rates during a given year are between 0.5% and 1%.
+Higher rates may occur in regions of armed conflict.
+It is more common in women than men.

+A recent systematic review and meta-analysis reported that the pooled prevalence rates for ICD-11 PTSD and complex PTSD were 2% and 4%, respectively, among adults in non-war-exposed/economically developed countries/regions; they increased to 6% and 15%, respectively, in war-exposed/less economically developed countries/regions.